WGLab/mutformer/README.md

 ### Precomputed Scores for MutFormer

-We have included precomputed scores for all known missense protein-altering mutations in the humane proteome in the DBNSFP42 database (hg19 build).
-We have included a file as a release asset called "hg19_mutformer.zip."
+We have included precomputed scores for all known missense protein-altering mutations in the human proteome in the DBNSFP42 database (hg19 build).
+This has been included as a release asset file titled "hg19_mutformer.zip."

 #### Alternatively, a google drive link: https://drive.google.com/file/d/1950d_f3y9Q6C5I62ODjHB6C8biT8whY7/view?usp=sharing